-Children's language development is likely to progress more rapidly when they are given frequent opportunities to interact with both children and adults.
+Children's language development is likely to progress faster when they are often given the chance to interact with both children and adults.

-Children who frequently play with others who are about the same age usually develop expressive language skills more quickly than those who have contact only with adults.
-Young children speak very directly and simply, which helps other children learn speech.
+Children who often play with others who are about the same age usually gain expressive language skills sooner than those who have contact only with adults.
+Young children speak very directly and simply.
+This helps other children learn speech.

 But your child can pick up poor grammar too.
 Your child learns from even very simple conversations.
 During ages 4 to 5, your child is likely to learn many swear words.
 Your child will hear adults swear when they are angry or stressed.
-And your child will find that people react strongly whenever he or she uses swear words.
+And your child will find that people react strongly whenever your child uses swear words.
 Try to be a good role model and not use swear words.
-Also, try to get your child to not use swear words.
+And try to get your child to not use swear words.

 Parents often gain more insight into their children's feelings and thoughts as language skills increase.
 Sometimes conversations with young children turn up important fears or anxieties that parents can help manage.
 Keep calm when your child tells you something disturbing.
 Children don't always express themselves using the same language as adults.
-For example, a child may say "Johnny wants me to jump off the building at school" and really mean that he is afraid of using certain equipment on the playground.
+For example, a child may say "Johnny wants me to jump off the building at school."
+But the child may really mean that he is afraid of using certain equipment on the playground.

-Reading to your child daily helps him or her to develop speech and language skills.
+Reading to your child every day helps them develop speech and language skills.
 Reading together also offers a time of quiet comfort and bonding.

-Limit TV time to 1 hour a day or less.
-TV doesn't seem to encourage or support children's development of speech or language skills.
+Limit screen time to 1 hour a day or less.
+TV, videos, and video games don't seem to encourage or support children's development of speech or language skills.
 In general, spoken words make little impression unless they are in the context of a conversation with someone the child knows and cares about.